Access to Justice Clinic

 Prior to joining the faculty at the University of Richmond School of Law, Professor Powell was a legal aid attorney in Virginia for several years, most recently as Managing Attorney of Virginia Legal Aid Society’s Suffolk office.

 Because of its limited capacity and the high need for legal help with housing, family, and public benefits matters, the Clinic generally does not accept applications for help directly from community members.
 The Clinic receives referrals for new cases from local partner agencies and legal aid organizations.
 Community members seeking legal help should contact their local legal aid for assistance.
-Resources for legal assistance can be found on the Resources tab.
+Resources for Legal Assistance can be found on this page.